 How To Pay For Parking At The Sturtevant Depot

-- Hit the top button on the right panel; the “Make Selection To Park” is a silver button with a blue ring to light.
+- Hit the top button on the right panel; the “Make Selection To Park” button is a silver button with a blue ring that lights up.

 - Paying with cash